Your Career Guide on MarTech: How to Choose, Use, and Integrate

 A marketing analytics professional collects and analyses data to help inform marketing decisions.
 You’ll use data to understand how customers interact with a brand, what campaigns are most effective, and where opportunities exist for improvement.

 Possessing strong analytical skills and experience working with data can help you succeed in this role.
-You’ll also need to be able to communicate your findings to non-technical audiences effectively.
+You’ll also need to communicate your findings to non-technical audiences effectively.

-As a MarTech Scrum Master, you're responsible for leading and coordinating Scrum teams to deliver quality software and other products.
+As a MarTech Scrum master, you lead and coordinate Scrum teams to deliver quality software and other products.
 You'll work with other Scrum masters, product owners, and developers, ensuring they complete each objective on time and within budget.
 In addition, you'll make sure the team adheres to the Scrum process and best practices.

 A MarTech growth hacker uses marketing and technology to grow a company.
 In this role, you’re responsible for finding new and innovative ways to market and grow a company using technology.